MicrosoftDocs/azure-devops-docs/docs/organizations/security/troubleshoot-permissions.md

 ::: moniker-end

+::: moniker range=" azure-devops"

 ## Membership in a security group with lesser permissions

-::: moniker range=" azure-devops"

 ## Group rules with lesser permissions

 Group rule types are ranked in the following order: Subscriber > Basic + Test Plans > Basic > Stakeholder.
 Users always get the best access level between all the group rules, including Visual Studio (VS) subscription.

-See the following examples, showing how the subscriber detection factors into group rules.
+See the following examples, showing how subscriber detection factors into group rules.

 ### Example 1: Group rule gives me more access